perriera/extras/README.md

     )

 ### FYI: ModernCppStarter
-> If you are looking for a pretty decent C++ CMakeLists.txt, (one that will do what you want it to do), take a look at ModernCppStarter:</br>
+> If you are looking for  a solid C++ CMakeLists.txt skeleton project, (one that will do what you want it to do), <br/> checkout **ModernCppStarter**:</br>
+>

-> "Setting up a new C++ project usually requires a significant amount of preparation and boilerplate code, even more so for modern C++ projects with tests, executables and continuous integration.
-This template is the result of learnings from many previous projects and should help reduce the work required to setup up a modern C++ project." -- The Lartians</br>
+*"Setting up a new C++ project usually requires a significant amount of preparation and boilerplate code, even more so for modern C++ projects with tests, executables and continuous integration.
+This template is the result of learnings from many previous projects and should help reduce the work required to setup up a modern C++ project." -- The Lartians</br>*

 https://github.com/TheLartians/ModernCppStarter/blob/master/LICENSE</br>
 Copyright (c) 2019 The Lartians